Real-Dev-Squad/website-api-contracts/impersonation/README.md

 - **Path Parameters:**

-  - `id`: The unique identifier of the request to be updated.
+  - `id`: The unique identifier of the request to retrieve.

 - **Headers:**